mastoryberlin/flow/README.md

 ```

-> Be careful when using ellipses in combination with directives!
+> Careful when using ellipses in combination with directives!
 You need to separate the transition part from the directive with
 > whitespace, or else the directive will not be recognized as such.
 ```swift
 .bark